Adaptation to the Range in $K$-Armed Bandits: Proof of Theorem

 and third, $\sqrt{T} \leq T^{\max\{\alpha,1-\alpha\}}$, so that the first regret bound of Theorem~\ref{th:adv_talpha_bound} is further bounded by

 The claimed expression for $\Phi_{\adv}(T)$ is obtained by bounding $2\sqrt{5}$ by~$5$.

 \paragraph{First regret bound.} In Algorithm~\ref{algo:adahedge}, for time steps $t \geq K+1$, the weights $q_t$ are obtained by using the AdaHedge algorithm of~\citet{de2014follow} on the payoff estimates $\wh{y}_{t,a}$.
-AdaHedge is designed for the case of a full monitoring (not a bandit monitoring), but the use of these estimates emulates a full monitoring.
+AdaHedge is designed for the case of a full monitoring---not of a bandit monitoring---, but the use of these estimates emulates a full monitoring.
 Section~2.2 of~\citet{de2014follow}---see also an earlier analysis by~\citet{cesa2007improved}---ensures the bound stated next in Reminder~\ref{rem:adahedge}.
-(For the sake of completeness, we rederive this bound in \secrefsuppl{app:ada_hedge_proof}.)

 We call pre-regret the quantity at hand in Reminder~\ref{rem:adahedge}: it corresponds to some regret defined in terms of the payoff estimates.

 \begin{reminder}[Application of Lemma~3 and Theorem~6 of~\citealp{de2014follow}] For all sequences of payoff estimates $\wh{y}_{t,a}$ lying in some bounded real-valued interval, denoted by $[b,B]$, for all $T \geq K+1$, the pre-regret of AdaHedge satisfies